Shayne-Falco/Shayne-Falco/README.md

 ## I'm Currently Working on:

- - Finishing my PhD dissertation with a denfense date of early July!
+ - Finishing my PhD dissertation with a denfense date of early November!
  - Writing a manuscrript draft of my work targeting a publication in Nature!!
- - Planning a Wedding in mid June!!!!!
  - Developing portfolio projects and website to showcase some of the things I have learned that I currently don't have a project for:
    - Bioinformatics
    - Singnaling Network Models